LynarisCat/ShrimpEncoding/README.md

   - [ ] morse code
   - [ ] base64 (sea emoji based)
 - [ ] add notes about codings (morse only english letters + numbers)
+- [ ] add identifier for tab which the user is currently in